What do I need to start developing a software application?

 4. An entity diagram

-As we have explored previously, an entity diagram is a visual representation of the underlying database structure of your application.
+An entity diagram is a visual representation of the underlying database structure of your application.

-When creating an application using Codebots, you can utilise the Entity Diagram editor in the Platform to build this out, adding in any extensions where necessary.
-When you are ready, it’s as simple as hitting the Build button to kick off development, and watch the bots work their magic!
+When creating an application using CodeBots, you can utilise the Entity Diagram editor in the Platform to build this out, adding in any extensions where necessary.
+When you are ready, it's as simple as hitting the Build button to kick off development, and watch the bots work their magic!

 5. Software estimations

 Finally, software estimates can provide valuable insights into your project before starting development.
-As part of our own Way of Working, we have developed a tried and tested method to How do you calculate the length of a software project?.
-Armed with your estimates, you will be best equipped to set realistic expectations among the the different stakeholders involved in your project.
+As part of our own Way of Working, we have developed a tried and tested method in How do you calculate the length of a software project?.
+Armed with your estimates, you will be best equipped to set realistic expectations among the different stakeholders involved in your project.